Series: Madison Cruz Mystery #5

 “The Sloane Theatre?”
 Phil went quiet for a moment.
 “I thought that place was being converted into a warehouse.”

 “He used to be.
 I guess he owns a theatre now.”

 “Not the same thing.
 You know that, right?
 We’re talking a different set of skills.”

-Madison put a hand on her hip, staring into space.
+Madison put a hand on her hip, disappointed in Phil’s reaction.
 “What’s the matter?
 You sound doubtful.”

 “Nah, I’m just surprised.
 Heard that place was for sale and some guy was buying it for his warehouse chain.”

 “I don’t know the guy.
 You do.
 You think he can pull it off?”